mozfet/meteor-biocryptology/demo/README.md

 10. Start the app ```$ meteor npm run start```.
 11. Open a browser and point it to your external ip address and port e.g.``` https://160.226.132.146:3200/```
 12. Click on login.
 A popup should open.
 Click on link device.
 Click on generate result.
-You should be logged in with email
+You should be logged in with email.

 You can revoke the login and force re-authentication on [MyPlaces in the Sandbox](https://id.sb.biocryptology.net/#/user/personal/places).
 This will not log you out of the demo, but should require new authentication after the auth token  expires, or after the logout button was pressed on the demo.